FSCS Pension Protection Explained: Your Essential Guide for 2025

 Regulatory bodies like the Pension Protection Fund may provide additional support in some situations.

-Having a secure pension is essential for retirement planning, and regularly reviewing your pension options and ensure that your contributions are being managed effectively.
+Having a secure pension is essential for retirement planning, as is regularly reviewing your pension options and ensuring that your contributions are being managed effectively.

 Consider seeking professional advice to make sure your pension is invested wisely and diversified to mitigate risk, keep track of any changes in pension regulations, and stay informed about your pension scheme's performance.